yashbalar/TweetMap/README.md

   - Used Twitter Streaming API to fetch tweets from the twitter hose in real-time

-  - Used ElasticSearch to store the tweets on the backend
+  - Used ElasticSearch to fetch the tweets from backend

   - Created a web app using Django that allows users to search for a few keywords